Jordan-McGhee/d4k-2023/to-do.md

     <!-- - redo table to align with new backend queries and view DONE -->
     <!-- - add separate queries for paid/unpaid?
 DONE -->
     - add modal for confirming close tab?
+    - add functionality to close all donations for a user and make "Add Donation" a modal pop-up form?
+    - Add Search/filter functionality

 - QUEUE:
     <!-- - Go through queue, queueList, queueItem and update to match what is returned from database DONE -->